What is a Generic Drug?

 You'll have option to make 4 interest-free payments by credit card once your order is confirmed using Sezzle

-Generic Equivalent - NuvaRing (Ethinyl Estradiol)
+Generic Equivalent - NuvaRing (Etonogestrel/Ethinyl Estradiol)

 Prescription Required